orbit/orbit/orbit-container-overview.md

 ----------

-Orbit container defines a unified way to start/stop/configure orbit applications.
+Orbit Container defines a unified way to start/stop/configure Orbit applications.
 It was developed by [BioWare](http://www.bioware.com/), a division of [Electronic Arts](http://www.ea.com/).

 Application components can be loaded and configured through the definition of modules.